Sodom and Gomorrah: Judaism

 The provision of bread and water to the poor was also a capital offense (Yalḳ., Gen. 83).
 Two girls, one poor and the other rich, went to a well, and the former gave the latter her jug of water, receiving in return a vessel containing bread.
-When this became known, both were burned alive (ib.).
+When this became known, both were burned alive.
 According to the Book of Jasher, Paltith, one of Lot's daughters, was burnt alive (in some versions, on a pyre) for giving a poor man bread.
 Her cries went to the heavens.
 Another woman was similarly executed in Admah for giving a traveler, who intended to leave the town the next day, water.
 When the scandal was revealed, the woman was stripped naked and covered with honey.
-This attracted bees as the woman was slowly stung to death.
+This attracted bees as the woman was slowly stung to death (see Scaphism).
 Her cries then went up into the heavens, the turning point that was revealed to have provoked God to enact judgement upon Sodom and Gomorrah in the first place in Genesis 18:20.
 Lot's wife (who came from Sodom) had disapproved of her husband welcoming the strangers into their home; her asking for salt from neighbors had alerted the mob which came to Lot's door.
 As punishment she was turned into a pillar of salt.

 Jon D. Levenson views a rabbinic tradition described in the Mishnah as postulating that the sin of Sodom was a violation of conventional hospitality in addition to homosexual conduct, describing Sodom's lack of generosity with the saying, "What is mine is mine; what is yours is yours" (m.
 Avot 5.10).

 Jay Michaelson proposes a reading of the story of Sodom that emphasizes the violation of hospitality as well as the violence of the Sodomites.
 "Homosexual rape is the way in which they violate hospitality—not the essence of their transgression.
 Reading the story of Sodom as being about homosexuality is like reading the story of an ax murderer as being about an ax."
 Michaelson places the story of Sodom in context with other Genesis stories regarding Abraham's hospitality to strangers, and argues that when other texts in the Hebrew Bible mention Sodom, they do so without commentary on homosexuality.
 The verses cited by Michaelson include Jeremiah 23:14, where the sins of Jerusalem are compared to Sodom and are listed as adultery, lying, and strengthening the hands of evildoers; Amos 4:1–11 (oppressing the poor and crushing the needy); and Ezekiel 16:49–50, which defines the sins of Sodom as "pride, fullness of bread, and abundance of idleness was in her and in her daughters, neither did she strengthen the hand of the poor and needy.
 And they were haughty, and did toevah before me, and I took them away as I saw fit."
 Michaelson uses toevah in place of abomination to emphasize the original Hebrew, which he explains as being more correctly translated as "taboo".